srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 sbi     PORTD, PORTD2 (0x0b, 2)
 ```

-After disassembling the function we will see that it consists of a really big loop that repeats itself 27 times, but before analyzing it, we can jump to the end of the function, we can notice that it will return true only if r2 == 27
+After disassembling the function we will see that it consists in a really big loop that repet itself 27 times, but before analysing it, we can jump to the end of the function, there we can notice that it will return true only if r2 == 27
 ```assembly
 loc_646:
 ldi     r24, 1